 Immediately prior to the Spin-off, Post held 97.5 million BellRing LLC units, equal to 71.5% of the economic interest in BellRing LLC, and one share of Old BellRing Class B Common Stock, which represented 67% of the combined voting power of the common stock of Old BellRing.

-Immediately following the Spin-off, Post owned 19.4 million shares, or 14.2%, of the BellRing Common Stock and Post shareholders owned approximately 57.3% of the BellRing Common Stock.
-The former Old BellRing stockholders owned approximately 28.5% of the BellRing Common Stock, maintaining the same effective percentage ownership interest in the Old BellRing business as prior to the Spin-off.
-As a result of the Spin-off, the dual class voting structure in the BellRing business was eliminated, and Post's remaining ownership did not represent a controlling interest in BellRing.
+Immediately following the Spin-off, Post owned 19.4 million shares, or 14.2%, of BellRing Common Stock, which did not represent a controlling interest in BellRing.
+As a result of the Spin-off, the dual class voting structure in the BellRing business was eliminated.

-On August 11, 2022, Post transferred 14.8 million of its remaining shares of BellRing Common Stock to certain financial institutions in satisfaction of certain debt obligations of Post, which reduced Post's ownership of BellRing Common Stock to 3.4% as of September 30, 2022.
+On August 11, 2022, Post transferred 14.8 million shares of its BellRing Common Stock to certain financial institutions in satisfaction of term loan obligations of Post, which reduced Post's ownership of BellRing Common Stock to 3.4% as of September 30, 2022.
 In connection with this transaction, BellRing repurchased 0.8 million of the transferred shares from certain of the financial institutions.